Why We're Here

 As a society, we cannot ignore the impact of trauma on individuals and groups; for somatic and movement professionals, it is even more critical for us to be up-to-date with the latest trauma research, and how it reframes our teaching approaches.

 A trauma-sensitive and/or trauma-informed approach is often found in more clinical settings, where the probability of increasingly complex forms of trauma may be higher than in other spaces.
-This is not the case for many of our general fitness and movement classes.
+This is not always the case for many of our general movement and wellbeing-focused classes.

-Our trauma-awareness approach considers the context in which most movement and fitness professionals find ourselves in: non-clinical, wellness/fitness-focused spaces, with medium to larger-sized group and/or individual settings.
+Our trauma-awareness approach considers the context in which most movement and wellbeing professionals find themselves in: non-clinical spaces, with medium to larger-sized groups and/or individual settings.

-The majority of research supporting trauma-sensitive modalities centres the Western experience (e.g. veterans returning from the Vietnam War), and much of the scholarship continues to be found in the USA, Europe and Australia.
+The majority of research supporting trauma-sensitive modalities centres the experience of the Global North (e.g. veterans returning from the Vietnam War), and much of the scholarship continues to be found in the USA, Europe and Australia.
 Given the absence of coverage on Asian and Eastern cultures, we have found ourselves having to reconsider some of these approaches, in order to be more nuanced and accessible.
-We believe that in doing so, we can better foreground trauma-awareness in fitness and movement spaces, in ways that also honour local and cultural needs.
+We believe that in doing so, we can better foreground trauma-awareness in wellness and movement spaces, in ways that also honour local and cultural needs.

 Training Details